 Wall Street (1987)

 Set in the 1980s, it tells the story of greed, murder and corruption on Wall Street.
 The film is based loosely on the life of stockbroker Ivan Boesky.

 In this classic Oliver Stone drama with Michael Douglas’ Gordon Gekko (“Greed is good!”) and his unscrupulous empire-building over one three-year period in New York City’s financial world, a poor young man has become an arbitrage trader for high finance with a string of multimillion-dollar deals that includes insider trading off news releases from corporate executives before they’re announced to buy or sell their own companies’ stocks.

 The best movies about the finance industry are those that have a glimpse into greed and corruption.
-They may not be in real life, but they provide insight into what is happening behind the scenes.
+They may not be in real life, but they provide insight into behind the scenes.
 These three films all include different aspects of corporate finance at play during their respective time periods.